varunjampani/varunjampani.github.io/_pages/home.md

 ### Publications

-Refer to my <a href="https://scholar.google.com/citations?hl=en&user=1Cv6Sf4AAAAJ&view_op=list_works"> Google Scholar </a> page for a more up-to-date list of publications.
+Refer to my <a href="https://scholar.google.com/citations?hl=en&user=1Cv6Sf4AAAAJ&view_op=list_works"> Google Scholar </a> page for an up-to-date list of publications.

 <!-- {% for publi in site.data.publist limit:30 %}